 In their everyday work, the journalist is mostly guided by self-regulation.

-Self-regulation refers to the ethical instructions of the professional journalistic community.
-The self-regulation system with its guidelines is independent from the state and legislation, aiming to secure the truthfulness and accuracy of journalism as well as the rights of reporters and interviewees, to name a few examples.
+Self-regulation refers to the ethical guidelines of the professional journalistic community.
+The self-regulation system with its guidelines is independent of the state and legislation, aiming to secure the truthfulness and accuracy of journalism as well as the rights of reporters and interviewees, to name but a few examples.

-An individual media corporation can also have their own ethical guidelines.
-Well known examples include guides from BBC and Associated Press (AP), which has also separate guidelines for photojournalism.
+An individual media corporation can also have its own ethical guidelines.
+Well-known examples include guides from BBC and Associated Press (AP).

-It is essential that journalists have themselves created an ethical code, and it is not dictated by the owner of the media or the state.
-If the government intervenes in the writing of the guidelines, the whole idea of self-regulation falls apart.
+It is essential for journalists themselves to have created an ethical code that is not dictated by the owner of the media or the state.
+If the government interferes in the writing of the guidelines, the whole idea of self-regulation falls apart.

-It is also important, that the code is updated when needed.
-For example, the quick development of online journalism has made necessary the modification of codes to meet today’s standards.
+It is also important for the code to be updated when needed.
+For example, the quick development of online journalism has necessitated the modification of codes to meet today’s standards.